RazeBerry/Text2ICS/README.md

 ### Calendar Integration
 - Ensure you have default calendar application set up
 - Check file permissions in the directory where .ics files are being created
+- For multiple events, each event will open separately in your calendar application
 - Verify your system can handle the `open` command (macOS) or equivalent

 ### UI Issues